-■ PFRS 16, Leases supersedes PAS 17, Leases and the related Philippine Interpretations.
+PFRS 16 Leases supersedes PAS 17 Leases and the related Philippine Interpretations.
 The new standard introduces a single lease accounting model for lessees under which all major leases are recognized on-balance sheet, removing the lease classification test.
 Lease accounting for lessors essentially remains unchanged except for a number of details including the application of the new lease definition, new sale-and-leaseback guidance, new sub-lease guidance and new disclosure requirements.
 Practical expedients and targeted reliefs were introduced including an optional lessee exemption for short-term leases (leases with a term of 12 months or less) and low-value items, as well as the permission of portfolio-level accounting instead of applying the requirements to individual leases.
 New estimates and judgmental thresholds that affect the identification, classification and measurement of lease transactions, as well as requirements to reassess certain key estimates and judgments at each reporting date were introduced.

 PFRS 16 is effective for annual periods beginning on or after January 1, 2019.
-Earlier application is not permitted until the FRSC has adopted PFRS 15.
+Earlier application is permitted for entities that apply PFRS 15 Revenue from Contracts with Customers at or before the date of initial application of PFRS 16.